-Department Chairman/Head or Director of an administrative unit: is responsible for chemical safety in the department/unit.
-The chair works with faculty members to promote the understanding and implementation of the LSM within the department.
-The chair may choose to appoint a safety liaison who works closely with RMS to coordinate and monitor implementation of the LSM within the department.
+Department Chair/ Head / Director is responsible for chemical safety in the department/unit.
+The chair ensures that faculty members understand and promote implementation of the LSM in the department's laboratories; the chair may choose to appoint a safety liaison who works closely with RMS to coordinate and monitor implementation of the LSM within the department.